oimcoding/oimcoding.github.io/QUIZ2.md

 - Your injected command then executes with the program's privileges

 **Step 5: Verify Success**
-- Check if the file was created: `ls -la /tmp/hacked.txt` or wherever you specified
+- Check if the file was created: `cat hacked.txt` or wherever you specified
 - Read the file contents to confirm the data was written

 ### WHY This Works: